 Head off next to Tennant Creek to get those essentials sorted.
 “Tennant Creek was interesting.
 The town has reception, is good for refuelling, grabbing an ice cream and checking messages and emails”.

 Tania suggests getting your tech sorted while you have reception.
 “It’s good to download a heap of music onto your device beforehand and bluetoothing it through the vehicle’s speakers”.

 “Banka Banka station is where we stayed.
 Non-powered sites, so we slept in the dark and cooked kangaroo steaks and veggies on the bbq attached to the campervan.
 We celebrated Ismael’s birthday today with cake, a good bottle of red and nice conversations around the communal campfire at this excellent, popular stop”.

 Distance 465km - Driving Time 5 hours 30

-Drove to the very famous Daly Water Pub for lunch, a short drive in from Stuart Highway.
-This was probably the most Aussie pub I’ve every been to.
+“We drove to the very famous Daly Water Pub for lunch, a short drive in from Stuart Highway.
+This was probably the most Aussie pub I’ve ever been to.
 Thousands of tourists and locals have stopped over for a feed.
-Pub drips of memorabilia- people have left behind their currency notes, ID cards, caps, undies and bras for all to see!
+The pub drips of memorabilia- people have left behind their currency notes, ID cards, caps, undies and bras for all to see!
 Barmen are happy to greet you with a smile and share a good yarn.
-Although we stopped for lunch, dinner is when the action begins with live music, more people and a communal BBQ.
+Although we stopped for lunch, dinner is when the action begins with live music, more people and a communal BBQ.”

-Stayed overnight in Mataranka which we heard was a must see for their natural thermal pool and welcoming swim through clear blue water and aquamarine plants.
+“We stayed overnight in Mataranka which we heard was a must-see for their natural thermal pool and welcoming swim through clear blue water and aquamarine plants.
 We stayed at Bitter Springs campervan site, a 500m bushwalk to the Springs which is open 24/7.
 The owners had a pet Wallaby that their friend had rescued, that was a cute photo op!”.